Redundant Ingest

 When publishing multiple backup feeds, you can establish an order in which the streams should fail over.
 The Dolby.io Streaming platform provides the priority parameter that lets you set the priority of each contribution stream.
 In the case of any problem with the primary stream, viewers receive the available stream that has the highest priority.
 Not setting any priority

-is equivalent setting the lowest priority to that stream.
+is equivalent to assigning the lowest priority to that stream.

 The following instructions explain how to publish redundant streams using Streaming APIs.